 Elon Musk responded to the concerns by saying: “Starlink won’t be seen by anyone unless looking very carefully & will have ~0% impact on advancements in astronomy”.
 He also said that he sent a note to the Starlink team regarding albedo reduction, or the degree of reflectivity of the satellites.
+One improvement was to make the body of the satellite black.
 He also said that it shouldn’t be a problem to “tweak satellite orientation to minimize solar reflection during critical astronomical experiments”.
 Later, SpaceX issued a press release saying: “The observability of the Starlink satellites is dramatically reduced as they orbit greater distance and orient themselves with the phased array antenas toward Earth and solar arrays behind the body of the satellite.”

 Additionally, Elon Musk said that SpaceX avoids using “certain lower Ku frequencies specifically for radio astronomy”.
 The National Radio Astronomy Observatory issued a statement, saying that the organization is working with SpaceX to analyze and minimize the potential impacts of the Starlink constellation on radio astronomy.
 For example, the creation of exlusion zones around current and future radio astronomy facilities is being considered.